omaraflak/omaraflak.github.io/markdown/entropy.md

 ## Minimal Entropy

-Since entropy is the expected information to be gained from observing a random variable, and since information is minimal when events are certain to be realised, the absolute minimum would be reached if a random variable could be predictable every time, i.e. if it had an event with probability `$p=1$` and the rest `$p=0$` (in which case `$H(X)=0$`).
+Since entropy is the expected information to be gained from observing a random variable, and since information is minimal when events are certain to be realized, the absolute minimum would be reached if a random variable could be predictable every time, i.e. if it had an event with probability `$p=1$` and the rest `$p=0$` (in which case `$H(X)=0$`).
 Any other probability distribution would yield some amount of information.

 ## Maximum Entropy

-Entropy is maximised if the average information is maximal.
+Entropy is maximized if the average information is maximal.
 We know information is highest for most improbable events (`$p \to 0$`).
-If we have multiple events, each with a certain probability, and we want those probabilities to be as low as possible, then the lowest we can go on average is when we spread the probability space over all events equally, that is `$p=\frac{1}{n}$` with `$n$` the number of events.
+If we have multiple events, each with a certain probability, and we want those probabilities to be as **low** as possible, then the lowest we can go on average is when we spread the probability space over all events equally, that is `$p=\frac{1}{n}$` with `$n$` the number of events.
 In other words: a ***uniform probability distribution***.

-> You can see the uniform distribution as the most ***"unpredictable"*** — the one for which each event brings the maximum amount of information content.
+> You can see the uniform distribution as the most ***"unpredictable"*** — the one for which each event brings the maximum amount of information content upon realization.

 ---